Using Interstellar Clouds to Search for Galactic PeVatrons: Gamma-ray Signatures from Supernova Remnants: Discussion

 The centroid of the highest energy emission $>$100\,TeV from eHWC\,J1825-134 is located between the two known sources HESS\,J1825-137 and HESS\,J1826-130.
 A recent detailed study attempts to disentangle contributions from multiple components in the region, with indications for an independent emission region emerging at the highest energies, potentially associated with molecular material \citep{HAWCj1825cloud2020}.

-There are several new TeV sources discovered by HAWC in the common region - with work ongoing to confirm their detection in the HESS data \citep{HAWC_HESS_GPS_2019ICRC}.
+There are several new TeV sources discovered by HAWC in the common region - with work ongoing to confirm their detection in the H.E.S.S. data \citep{HAWC_HESS_GPS_2019ICRC}.
 We now briefly discuss two of these regions.

-Adjacent to HESS J1930+188 and nearby clouds lies the source HAWC\,J1928+178, newly discovered by HAWC and confirmed in subsequent HAWC catalogues, although it was not detected in an initial follow-up study by VERITAS and Fermi-LAT \citep{VERITAS_FERMI_HAWC_2018}.
+Adjacent to HESS\,J1930+188 and nearby clouds lies the source HAWC\,J1928+178, newly discovered by HAWC and confirmed in subsequent HAWC catalogues, although it was not detected in an initial follow-up study by VERITAS and Fermi-LAT \citep{VERITAS_FERMI_HAWC_2018}.
 The dedicated comparison study of HAWC and H.E.S.S. analysis techniques does, however, appear to reveal HAWC\,J1928+178 in the HGPS dataset.

 A dedicated study of this source suggested an association with the energetic pulsar PSR\,J1928+1746, implying a leptonic, PWN origin for the gamma-ray emission \citep{J1928_2017ICRC...35..732L}.
 More recently, alternative scenarios including an illuminated molecular cloud or a gamma-ray binary were shown to remain plausible by \cite{MoriJ1928}.
 They also state that further X-ray observations are necessary to clarify a PWN association for the emission.